Trichambaram Temple: Festival and Thitambu Nriththam

-The annual temple festival (Utsavam) is a fortnight-long event beginning on Kumbham 22 of Malayalam calendar (which generally falls on 6 March) every year with the Kodiyettam (hoisting of a religious flag) and ends on Meenam 6 (which generally falls on 20 March) with Koodipiriyal (ending of this festival).
+The annual temple festival (Utsavam) is an event lasting two weeks, beginning on Kumbham 22 of the Malayalam calendar (which generally falls on 6 March) with the Kodiyettam (hoisting of a religious flag).
+It ends on Meenam 6 (which generally falls on 20 March) with the Koodipiriyal ceremony.
 In between these dates, for 11 days, Thitambu Nriththam (a form of dance with the idols of Krishna and Balarama) is held at Pookoth Nada (1 km from Trichambaram temple).